tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 ---
 title: "Every Change Should Reach Main.
 Not Every Branch Needs To."
 date: 2026-07-18
-description: "Why branches are temporary development paths, why stacked work is legitimate, and why AI-assisted development makes coherent commits and safe integration more important."
+description: "Why a clean main branch does not require ceremonial branch merges, how stacked pull requests and hotfixes can land safely, and when rebasing creates more risk than value."
 topic: "Infrastructure & Automation"
 keywords:
   - "Git"